-Over the past year, we planted nearly 200,000 seedlings of persimmon, longleaf and shortleaf pine, and several species of oak on the East Texas Piney Woods of Angelina and Sabine National Forests.
+Since 2015, the NFF has planted more than 350,000 longleaf and shortleaf pine seedlings on the piney woods of Texas National Forests in the eastern part of the state.
 Our work here benefits many species of wildlife including black bears, which were once nearly extirpated from the state but are very slowly making a comeback.
 Even rarer is the Louisiana black bear, one of sixteen subspecies of the American black bear and the inspiration for the teddy bear.

 The Louisiana black bear’s historic range extended from Louisiana, where it is currently most abundant, to western Mississippi and eastern Texas.
 The subspecies was federally listed as threatened for 24 years until its removal in 2016.
 However, all black bears in Texas remain under state listing, and sightings are few in East Texas, where it is unlikely that a resident breeding population exists.